Vegan Japanese

 The only problem is that the original Kewpie mayo contains egg yolks, so it's off the menu if you avoid animal products.
 That's why this recipe shows you how to make a Kewpie mayo vegan at home in just 5 minutes.
 You only need a handful of everyday ingredients, and the result is my take on vegan Japanese mayo, with the same silky texture and tangy flavor that makes Kewpie so popular.

 This versatile condiment works as a dip, spread, or even a Kewpie-style dressing.
-A few of our favorites are sushi, korokke, and tofu katsu burgers with togarashi fries.
+A few of my favorites are Yasai Maki, yasai korokke, and this crispy tofu burger with togarashi fries.

 Jump to: